shopware/shopware/adr/2022-01-20-feature-flags-for-major-versions.md

+---
-# 2022-01-20 - Feature flags for major versions
+title: Feature flags for major versions
+date: 2022-01-20
+area: core
+tags: [core, feature-flag, workflow, major-version]
+---

 ## Context
 Feature flags enable the developer to create new code which is hidden behind the flag and merge it into the trunk branch, even when the code is not finalized.